Benjamin Moore Oxford White CC-30 / White Heron: Paint Color Review

 WHAT IS OXFORD WHITE’S LRV?

-Oxford White has an LRV of 88.69, which means it’s definitely a WHITE paint color.
-However, it’s not as white as Chantilly Lace or Sherwin Williams High Reflective White, but ALSO not as soft or warm as Benjamin Moore White Dove or Swiss Coffee – it sits in the middle.
+Oxford White has an LRV of 86.69, which means it’s a white paint color.
+It’s not as bright white as Chantilly Lace or Sherwin Williams High Reflective White, but it’s not as soft or warm as Benjamin Moore White Dove – it sits in the middle.

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.